Find What You Want: Learning Demand-conditioned Object Attribute Space for Demand-driven Navigation: Experiments

+We conduct three ablation experiments, with specific details as follows: \begin{itemize} \item Ours w/o attr pretrain: we use the transformer network in the Attribute Module without demand-conditioned contrastive learning to pretain it. \item Ours w/o attr transformer: we replace the transformer network with a MLP layer in the Attribute Module. \item Ours w/o BERT: we replace the BERT endocer with a MLP layer. \end{itemize}

-\textbf{Ours} surpasses all baselines.
+\emph{Ours} surpasses all baselines.
 The Attribute Module turns multi-object-target goal search into single-attribute-target search, which makes the agent no longer need to find potentially different objects in the face of the same demand instruction, but consistent attribute goals.
 The consistency between demands and attributes reduces the policy learning difficulty.
-Good generalisation of the proposed method for unseen instructions is also found, which indicates that on the one hand, BERT represents the demand instruction well, and on the other hand, the Attribute Module extracts generalised attribute features from LLMs and LLMs provide sufficient common sense knowledge and interpretation of human preferences for the Attribute Module to learn.
-The ablation experiment (\textbf{Ours w/o attr} means that the Attribute Module not pre-trained via contrastive learning, but directly policy learning) shows that our proposed Attribute Module has a significant improvement to performance.
+In \emph{Ours w/o BERT}, we observe a significant performance drop, especially in the setting with unseen instructions.
+This finding indicates that the features extracted by BERT are highly beneficial for generalisation on instructions. \emph{Ours w/o attr pretrain} shows that our proposed demand-conditioned contrastive learning has a significant improvement to performance.
+After demand-conditioned contrastive learning, the Attribute Module extracts generalised attribute features from LLMs and LLMs provide sufficient common sense knowledge and interpretation of human preferences for the Attribute Module to learn.
 Once the common sense knowledge extracted from the LLMs is lost, the Attribute Module can only learn the association between attributes and instructions from the sparse navigation signals of imitation learning.
-However, \textbf{Ours w/o attr} still surpasses all baselines (including VTN with a similar model structure), which is probably due to the fact that the object semantic information~\cite{khandelwal2022simple} contained in the CLIP-visual features helps the Attribute Module to understand the demand instructions and learn the relationship between objects and instructions to some extent through imitation learning.
+However, \emph{Ours w/o attr pretrain} still surpasses all baselines (including VTN with a similar model structure), which is probably due to the fact that the object semantic information~\cite{khandelwal2022simple} contained in the CLIP-visual features helps the Attribute Module to understand the demand instructions and learn the relationship between objects and instructions to some extent through imitation learning.
+The performance decrease observed in \emph{Ours w/o attr transformer} compared to \emph{Ours} suggests that the transformer network is more effective than MLP in capturing the attribute features of objects.